PrankvsPrank: History

 Wellens had filmed Smith attempting the cinnamon challenge and posted a video on the Internet, starting the serial pranking of each other.
 The videos show how they prepare the pranks for each other and record their reaction afterwards.

 In 2012, Wellens and Smith appeared as Spartan King Leonidas I and Queen Gorgo in the web series Epic Rap Battles of History, in season two, episode 2 "Master Chief vs. Leonidas".

 On April 1, 2013, USA Today rated PrankvsPrank YouTube's best pranksters.

 On September 25, 2013, Wellens (as "Chip Chocolate") released a rap song on iTunes called "Cookie Dance".
 Produced by Les Professionnels, the song peaked at #68 on the UK Singles Chart and was number one in Sweden for a couple of weeks.

 On September 17, 2015, PrankvsPrank won the Streamy Award for the Best Prank Show.

 In 2016, Wellens and Smith hosted a YouTube Red original series titled Prank Academy, where they taught celebrities how to pull off pranks and graded the individual outcomes.
 The series premiered on March 30, 2016, and concluded on July 20, 2016.
-While the full-length episodes were only available to YouTube Red subscribers, Wellens and Smith provided condensed versions featuring the highlights of the pranks free of charge to the public.

 On April 11, 2016, PrankvsPrank won the Shorty Award for the Best YouTube Ensemble.

 After Wellens and Smith split in May 2016, Wellens continued posting on PrankvsPrank as a solo effort, while Smith posted on BFvsGF.